Heather Humphreys and Seán Kelly to seek Fine Gael nomination to run in presidential election

-Former Fine Gael minister Heather Humphreys and Ireland South MEP Seán Kelly are to seek the party’s nomination to run in the upcoming presidential election.
+Former Fine Gael minister Heather Humphreys and Ireland South MEP Seán Kelly are to seek the party’s nomination to contest the upcoming presidential election.

 Ms Humphreys said she had been “genuinely humbled” by the support for her candidacy in recent days.

-“I have decided to go for it,” Ms Humphreys told The Joe Finnegan show on local Cavan-Monaghan radio Northern Sound.
+“I have decided to go for it,” she told The Joe Finnegan Show on Cavan-Monaghan radio station Northern Sound.

-The former minister said that it was “fair” to ask why she had changed her mind, having ruled herself out of the contest in May and saying she would be supporting her “friend” Mairead McGuinness instead.
+She said it was “fair” to ask why she had changed her mind, having ruled herself out of the contest in May and saying she would be supporting her “friend” Mairead McGuinness instead.

 READ MORE